keimochizuki/hsv/README.md

 in the system's **environment variable**.

 On Windows, open up [System] \> [About] window from the start menu.
-Somewhere you will see [Advanced system settings] around.
+Somewhere in the window, you will find [Advanced system settings] button.
-It will then open [Advanced] tab of [System Properties] dialog.
+By pushing it, a new [System Properties] dialog will appear with its [Advanced] tab open.
-At the right bottom corner,
-there is a button that reads [Environment Variables...].
+At the right bottom corner of this window, there is a button that reads [Environment Variables...].
-By clicking it, you can finally see a list of environment variables for your private account (top panel) and for all users (bottom panel).
+By clicking it, you will finally see a list of environment variables for your private account (top panel) and for all users (bottom panel).
-Go to [Edit...] of either panel, and add the path to the FFmpeg's `bin` directory to the values of `Path` variable.
+Go [Edit...] the variables in either panel, and append the path to the FFmpeg's `bin` directory to the values of `Path` variable.
 Close all the windows when these procedures were finished.

 ### 4. Test `ffmpeg` command

-As you have added the path to `ffmpeg.exe` to the environment variable, the command should now be available on the terminal.
+As you have added the path of `bin` directory that contains `ffmpeg.exe`, the command should now be available on the terminal.
 Congratulations!
 You have finished installing FFmpeg.